axelvaldez/radical-companies/_posts/2024/2024-07-28-an-alternative-to-fiat.markdown

 <h1>Intro</h1>
  <p>Fiat is our name for the system we live in today, based on capital and competition.
 Corp, LLC, LLp, etc., they are all owned by one or a few people.
 Radical is an alternative to it, based on contributions and collaboration, not on capital and competition.</p>
  <p>The Radical systems, we believe, is the next stage for business.
-It will bring about an economic transformation an true freeedom for people.</p>
+It will bring about an economic transformation and true freeedom for people.</p>

 <h1>Competition Is Business Hostile</h1>
  <p>To make the business transformation happen, first the people have to transform from competitors to collaborators and manage and own companies that way.</p>